jesse-gallagher/app-manager/README.md

 * Checks for potential problems, such as XPage elements signed with multiple signers
 * Automated app deployment/update, backing up the current design of an app before applying a new NTF

-Grown furhter, this sort of thing could be very useful, for example by adding a way to POST an NTF to the server to have it inspected for problems and potentially signed and deployed at the end of an automated build process.
+Grown further, this sort of thing could be very useful, for example by adding a way to POST an NTF to the server to have it inspected for problems and potentially signed and deployed at the end of an automated build process.